Asgoroth290/retrochat/DESIGN.md

 > A lot of this project will be reverse-engineered features existing in contemporary large-scale chat applications (*cough* Discord *cough*).
 > This is purely an exploratory endeavor designed to help me familiarize myself with the logic and architecture of such an application.

+## Unique Features
+> While this application is, of course, not seriously intended to truly compete in the current problem space, there may be some unique features that I flesh out as I explore this problem space.
+Many of these may never be implemented, but are just generally going to be some small piece of design that I think have *some* potential merit as improvements on (or simply alternative solutions to) what is offered by the current paradigm.
+>
+> ### Potential Unique Features
+>> 1. **Standalone Features**: Features not intended on working towards building up any specific identity/use-case for the application.
+Will mostly lean towards casual use (i.e., mostly directed towards the same usecases as Discord).
+>>     1. **Conversations**: Currently, Discord has a few solutions to the problem of facilitating spontaneous conversation in a way that can be (relatively) easily filtered through after-the-fact.
+>
+>> 2. **Commercial Use**: Built-in functionality for project management and facilitating meetings (actually handling meeting facilitation would require voice-call functionality, which is massive scope creep.
+This would not really be possible early on).
+Essentially, would have the goal of replacing Slack because Slack sucks.
+>>     1. Built-in
+>
+>> 3. **Secure**: There is no major E2EE group messaging application that has feature parity with Discord.
+Maybe I can do that?
+With no background in cyber security? idk, could be fun. wouldn't be rolling my own

 ## Project Progression
 > **Phase 1: Multi-user chatroom**
 >